hakerdefo/hakerdefo.github.io/_posts/2023-01-19-persistent-network-interfaces-names-debian.md

 ## Problem:

 You have configured the network in your Debian install via the <code>/etc/network/interfaces</code> file and everything seems to work, except the name of your configured network interface keeps changing after every reboot and that is resulting in the network being down.
-How do you assign persistent network interface names to fix this issue?
+How do you assign persistent network interface name to fix this issue?
 <!--more-->

 ## Solution: